Random Strings

 in an application that requires a secure PRNG could be potentially devastating, and given the popularity of this question, I bet that mistake has been made many times already.

-If you're using python3.6 or above, you can use the new module as mentioned in :
+If you're using python3.6 or above, you can use the new secrets module as mentioned in MSeifert's answer:

-The module docs also discuss convenient ways to and .
+The module docs also discuss convenient ways to generate secure tokens and best practices.